 For the best possible display: This system starts up in a special 43-line mode that uses the same text font that WPDOS traditionally used in its original 25-line mode.
 If you prefer a different screen in text mode, then I recommend that you might try the following.
 In WPDOS 5.1, use Shift-F1, 2-Display, 3-Text screen type, and select “Paradise VGA Plus,” then “132x43 16 Color.”
 Or, in WPDOS 6.x, use Shift-F1, 2-Display, 2-Text Mode Screen Type/Colors, 1-Screen Type, and select “Paradise VGA Plus,” then “Paradise 132x43 16 Color”.
 After selecting this text mode, press F7 until you return to the editing screen.
 You should see a large, legible display of 43 lines of text.
 Advanced users should also study the section below on changing the default screen size for DOSBox.
 In graphic mode, I suggest choosing the VESA graphics driver, then the largest possible size that will fit on your monitor, perhaps 1280x1024, or 1024x768.
 (This system, as distributed, uses VESA 1024x768 because that will fit most laptop screens; but if you have a larger monitor, change it to VESA 1280x1024.)

-Do not waste your time trying to use Tame to change the way this system looks on screen; Tame has absolutely no effect on DOSBox or any program that runs inside it - it won't hurt, but it also won't help, because it does absolutely nothing that has anything to do with DOSBox.
+Do not waste your valuable time trying to use Tame to change the way this system looks on screen; Tame has absolutely no effect on DOSBox or any program that runs inside it - it won't hurt, but it also won't help, because it does absolutely nothing that has anything to do with DOSBox.
+Also, do not waste your valuable time fussing with the "Compatibility" settings in any Windows shortcut; those settings will have absolutely no effect on this system.
+In fact, if I don't explicitly tell you do something to modify system, you almost certainly will waste your time trying to do it.

 Important and serious warning: If you choose a VESA screen size in WPDOS that is larger than the pixel size of your actual physical monitor, then DOSBox may crash without warning if you switch to full-screen mode.
 Experiment with screen sizes before you start working on important files!